bhargavvc/topics/_interview_prep/lobb-logistics/_chatat night with gpt.md

 What are microservices?
   Microservices are a software development technique—a variant of the service-oriented architecture (SOA)—where applications are structured as a collection of loosely coupled services.

-How do microservices differ from monolithic architecture?
-  In monolithic architecture, an application is built as a single unified unit, while microservices break it into smaller, independent services that communicate over well-defined APIs.

 What are the advantages of using microservices?
   They offer scalability, flexibility in using different technologies, easier maintenance, and faster deployment times.